HwWobbe/DefinitiveData-DeltaAlerts/README.md

     * leading spaces are compromized (in my view)
     * do the leading spaces trigger this COPY effect?
       * its beginning to look very likely
         * assume this is so - at least for now
+          * still a FAIL - in spite of the leading spaces

 * parends may be triggering the "COPY" offer